Scripture Passage: Proverbs 19:11-12

 Proverbs 19:11 reveals God’s answer to anger.
 “The discretion of a man makes him slow to anger, and his glory is to overlook a transgression.”

-Scripture says sudden anger is to be controlled.
 When we feel it coming, we must confess it to God and keep it contained until we have a chance to consider it.

-Sinful anger is to be condemned; it is not a weakness, it is wickedness.
+It is not a weakness, it is wickedness.
 It is anger without a cause rooted within us.
 It is centered on a person rather than on an offense.
 It refuses to forgive and let go.

-Stubborn anger is to be conquered.
 Bitterness and wrath take over when we let the sun go down on our anger.
 We allow the devil access in our lives when we let anger rule over us.

 We must recognize and repent of our anger and refuse the devil’s schemes to use our emotions against us.
 If we don’t control, condemn, and conquer anger, it will control, condemn, and conquer us.